You can’t make homemade sourdough bread without a sourdough starter! Instead of buying it, here’s how to make your own sourdough starter at home.

 How often do I have to feed sourdough starter?

-You should feed your sourdough starter at least once a day, and preferably twice a day.
+You should feed your sourdough starter at least once a day, but preferably twice a day.
 However, if you are not using your starter regularly, you can stretch the feeding to every other day.

 Can I skip feeding my sourdough starter?